The ultimate vegan camping food guide with tips and recipes for your next plant-based adventure in the wild

 Caribbean – Mix one teaspoon of allspice, one teaspoon of garlic powder, half a teaspoon of cinnamon, a quarter teaspoon of cloves, a teaspoon of ginger and a half teaspoon of nutmeg

 Cajun – Combine one teaspoon of cayenne pepper, one teaspoon of coriander, one teaspoon of cumin, one teaspoon of garlic powder, one teaspoon of onion powder, a teaspoon of oregano, half a teaspoon of rosemary, a teaspoon of smoked paprika and half a teaspoon of thyme.

 Italian – Incorporate one teaspoon of dried basil, one teaspoon of garlic powder, one teaspoon of onion powder, one teaspoon of oregano, half a teaspoon of parsley, half a teaspoon of rosemary, half a teaspoon of sage and half a teaspoon of thyme.

 What did you think of the recipes?
 Need any extra advice?
+Maybe you know some other great vegan food for camping?
 Hit us up in the comment below!

 Vegan Camping Food Guide, Recipe Inspiration & Meal Ideas

 Camping is one of the best ways to truly immerse yourself in your natural surroundings.
 Away from the usual routines and stresses of life enables you to appreciate these outdoor spaces and experiences.
 Hopefully this guide will help you vegan adventurers to get out there and embrace these incredible landscapes.